 Being a Beautycounter consultant: how much money do you make?

-So this is entirely up to you.
+So this is entirely up to you, and no income is guaranteed.
 As I mentioned earlier, how you run your business is completely flexible.
 If you don’t spend any time on your business, you likely won’t make any money.
 But if you spend time on your business and are consistent with your effort, overtime you can make really great money.
 I find that the key is consistency and not giving up too soon.
 Building any successful business takes time, so having long term goals can be really helpful.

 I am not allowed to share my own earnings publicly, but if you are curious to know, please just email me at email@example.com and we can chat (I am very transparent with people when they ask as I think this is very important so please don’t hesitate to reach out).
 I will let you know that many months of the year I make more from Beautycounter than I do from being a rheumatologist, despite only working Beautycounter part time (from home, often in my pyjamas I might add!).
 My Beautycounter income also allowed me to take 14 weeks of vacation in 2019 (doctors don’t get any paid vacation time so taking vacation can be very difficult if you don’t have another source of income) and is what paid our bills when I had to miss three months of work two years ago when I was sick with C.diff (doctors also don’t get any paid sick leave).
 I always tell people that you just never know what is going to happen in life, so having a second source of income, and one that you can earn from home, is so important!